tolauwae/phd-thesis/src/preamble/declaration.typ

 // Daniel hillerström has this kind of declaration in his thesis:
 // I declare that this thesis is composed by myself, that the work contained herein is my own except where explicitly stated otherwise in the text, and that this work has not been submitted for any other degree or professional qualification except as specified.
-This thesis was written in the period from 2021 to 2025, and the works therein have been published or submitted for publication at peer-reviewed conferences and journals, and have been represented at various conferences and workshops.
+This dissertation was written in the period from 2021 to 2025, and the works therein have been published or submitted for publication at peer-reviewed conferences and journals, and have been represented at various conferences and workshops.

 == Published works